psalaets/ghost-body/README.md

 ### .enable(World)

-Hooks into a p2 World.
+Enables a World to have ghost bodies.
 Call this once per World.

 ### .disable(World)

-Unhooks from a p2 World.
+Disables ghost bodies in a World.

 ### .ghostify(Body)

-Mark a p2 Body as a ghost.
+Turn on ghost mode for a Body.
 Call this once on every Body that needs ghost treatment.

 ### .unghostify(Body)

-Remove ghost marking.
+Turn off ghost mode for a Body.

 ### .isGhost(Body)

-See if Body has been marked as ghost.
+See if Body is a ghost.

 ## Install